Little Gray Woodpecker

 About the Little Gray Woodpecker

 The Little Gray Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live average 3-4 years with a maximum recorded of 6 years..
+These birds typically live typically 4-6 years, with some individuals recorded living up to 8 years..

 How to Identify a Little Gray Woodpecker